Skip to Main Content

 • Make any transportation runs (ie. Clinic / Hospital) that are required, provided that you are free at the time.

-• Complete a Program report and update program manual at the end of the summer.
+• Complete a Program report and update manuals at the end of the summer.

 • Complete weekly Sr Staff duties as scheduled (Office shift, Coaches Corner, Night Duty etc.), approximately 2-4 duties per week.